fenil210/Ask-DB-without-SQL/README.md

 ![2 query 1 llm](https://github.com/fenil210/Ask-DB-without-SQL/assets/121050723/9c85dd42-dd4e-46ed-8fc6-1deeedfa8b4a)
 ![3 query 1 mysql](https://github.com/fenil210/Ask-DB-without-SQL/assets/121050723/36483474-b981-4a45-ab91-72484fcc4f7f)

-By leveraging NaturalSQL's intuitive interface and advanced language processing capabilities, data scientists can streamline their workflow and unlock the full potential of their databases with ease.
+By leveraging NaturalSQL's intuitive interface and advanced language processing capabilities, data scientists and normal users can streamline their workflow and unlock the full potential of their databases with ease.

 ### Other example for complex natural langauge query with it's SQL verification.